 \section{Abstract}

-Let $H$ be a Hopf algebra and let $A\subset H$ be a right coideal subalgebra.
-We show that if $A$ is a direct summand in $H$ as a right $A$-module, then $H$ is faithfully flat as a right $A$-module.
+We give a direct and self-contained proof that if $H$ is a Hopf algebra and $A\subset H$ is a right coideal subalgebra such $A$ is a direct summand in $H$ as an $A$-bimodule, then $H$ is faithfully flat as a left and right $A$-module.